 Calculating a Damage Award in Omaha

-In the settlement process, the lawyer determines the injured party’s lost wages, cost of medical treatment, unpaid expenses, and their total economic damages.
+To calculate an appropriate car accident settlement, a lawyer assesses the injured party’s lost wages, cost of medical treatment, unpaid expenses, and other economic damages.
 These damages are typically immediately provable.
 Injured people should be compensated for all of their medical bills and out-of-pocket expenses such as prescription medications and refills.

 How Is a Case Settled if it Goes to Trial?

-When someone goes to trial, a jury determines the settlement.
+If you and the other party cannot negotiate a settlement figure, the case will go to trial, where a jury determines the amount of compensation you should receive.
 Lawyers give the jury their suggestions on how to calculate the amount of the settlement.
 As long as there is no gross abuse of discretion or serious dereliction of their duties, their decision will be the award.

 An attorney may direct the jury to calculate what they believe is a fair amount or they may give them a formula to help them do so.
 The jury adds the economic and non-economic damages to reach a total figure.
 The jury will also determine whether the plaintiff is contributorily negligent and if so, how much.
 When the plaintiff is found to be contributorily negligent, the jury then reduces the amount by the percentage of their negligence.
 An attorney can further explain the role of an attorney in calculating damages.